TelemetryDeck/docs/basics/activation.md

 - **Weekend vs. weekday balance**: Indicates whether activation requires focused time or fits into busy schedules
 - **Recent trends**: Help identify if timing patterns are changing over time

-**Action example:** The Hour of Day chart shows peak activations around 8pm-10pm, suggesting users activate when they have leisure time to properly explore your app.
-The past 4 weeks data reveals that Sunday evenings consistently show the strongest activation performance, while Wednesday afternoons have declined.
-The Weekend vs Weekday chart shows 45% of activations happen on weekends (above the statistical norm of 29%), indicating users need focused time to experience your app's value.
-Time your onboarding prompts and feature introductions for weekend evenings when users are most receptive.
+**How to read your data:** In this example, the Hour of Day chart shows peak activations around 12-1pm and 5-6pm, which would suggest users activate during lunch breaks and after work hours when they have focused time to explore the app.
+The Day of Week chart shows Friday with the strongest activation performance (34 users) and Sunday with the lowest (21 users), indicating a weekday preference for activation.
+If you see similar patterns in your data, it would suggest users are more likely to experience your app's core value during structured time periods.
+You could then time your onboarding prompts and feature introductions for weekday lunch periods and early evenings when users are most engaged.

 ## Activation by device & platform